Cedar Cedar Everywhere...

 3 Helpful / 5 Not

 Cons: The course has a lot of blind shots around cedar trees.
 You will, at some point in your round, find yourself throwing from underneath a cedar tree.
 It's not really pleasant under those, and they tend to make your throws bad.
-The out of bounds lines re always mowed well, but can be very frustrating near the baskets.
+The out of bounds lines are always mowed well, but are in need of some adjustment.
+Due to the trees all being short, it's very easy to drive with a tomahawk on most of the holes.

 3 of 8 people found this review helpful.